uriagassi/sash/README.md

 Also supports auto-complete (press `TAB` to get available machine names)

+Any extra parameters will be passed to the `ssh` command:

+    > sash my-machine-name -A
+    + ssh -i ~/.aws/my.pem ubuntu@214.35.22.10 -A

 To refresh the machine name cache for the autocomplete run

     clear_sash